Sandra Shaw Homer is an environmental activist, author, adventurer, and survivor.

 Homer has lived in Costa Rica for the past three decades, where she has taught languages and worked as a translator and environmental activist.
 For several years she penned a regularly published column, Local Color, for the English-language weekly, The Tico Times.

-Homer is the author of three other books: Letters from The Pacific: 49 Days on a Cargo Ship, Journey to the Joie de Vivre, and The Magnificent Dr. Wao.
+Homer is the author of four books: Letters from The Pacific: 49 Days on a Cargo Ship, Journey to the Joie de Vivre, The Magnificent Dr. Wao, and Evelio's Garden

 Sandra Shaw Homer © 2021